-The other changes identified above are not expected to have a significant impact on the Statement of Accounts and restatement of 2023/2024's accounts will not be required.
+These are not expected to have a significant impact on the Statement of Accounts and restatement of 2024/2025's accounts will not be required.

 Note 3 - Critical Judgements in applying accounting policies

 In applying the accounting policies set out in Note 1, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are: